custom-components/weatheralerts/README.md

 When there are alerts, the information about them are stored in a list in the attributes.
 The content of that list can be used in automation templates, template sensors and a good amount of custom Lovelace cards.

+Sample yaml packages are included in the repository packages directory (`/custom_components/weatheralerts/packages/`):
+* **weatheralerts.yaml** - includes platform configuration.
+If you already have the weatheralerts platform configured elsewhere, you won't need this.
+* **weatheralerts_1.yaml** - rename your first weatheralerts platform sensor entity ID to `sensor.weatheralerts_1` to use this yaml package which includes template sensors for upto 5 active alerts and a script and automations to handle UI notifications.
+* **weatheralerts_2.yaml** - rename your second weatheralerts platform sensor entity ID to `sensor.weatheralerts_2` to use this yaml package which includes template sensors for upto 5 active alerts and a script and automations to handle UI notifications.

+The yaml packages have some documentation included in them.
+Additional yaml package documentation and lovelace examples will be added here in the near future.

+Todo list:
+* Add more documentation
+* Add config flow to allow UI-based configuration (eliminate yaml-based platform configuration)